tuan0101/MyBlog/Languages/Comparing programming languages.md

 C++ is technically a superset of C, that it provide some more useful features from Simula, adding object orientation, classes, virtual functionms.
 C++ is widely used, especially in game development. it's extremely powerful, but also a very complex language

+C# was originally created by Microsoft as the flagship language of the .NET Runtime.
+C# is very, very similar to Java.
+We can say C# is the combination of C++ and Java, but is much simpler and has many funtional features.